 This provided book is a guide to some of the procedures and techniques used in Brush Saw operations for the energy, forestry and service industry.
 It does not supersede the recommendations of equipment manufacturers nor legislation in any provincial or territorial Jurisdiction.

 The instructors believe the information in this book to be accurate and reliable.
 However, because of the great variety of equipment and technology currently in use, this publication does not replace Brush Saw safety education from registered or certified instructors.
 We make no further undertaking as to the sufficiency or applicability of the information and recommendations in this book.

 All registered instructors are to follow the progressive Occupational Health and Safety Regulations.
 They must also ensure that participants clearly understand and sign a waiver form before attending this training program.

 1. Identifying and complying with local Occupational Health and Safety regulations.

 5. Knowing your Personal Protective Equipment (PPE).

 7. Organize you work zone.

-Upon completion of this training course, students will be issued a Woodlands Trainers Association certificate from our individual instructors showing completion of training.
+Upon completion of this training course, students will be issued a Woodland Trainers Association certificate from our individual instructors showing completion of training.